Published: 2026-05-24

 A short summary of the inheritance any new cabinet sworn in from autumn 2026 receives:

 As a closing line: Bulgaria is a stable economy on top of an unstable government.
-Six snap elections and eight different cabinets over four years, yet the macroeconomy works at its best levels since EU accession.
-This is a paradox none of the 5 regional peers + EU27 in our comparison table exhibits.
-Time will tell whether this resilience is a credit to the administration (which has improved WGI Government Effectiveness continuously since 2007), to the abundance of EU funds (see the fiscal pages), or to inertia from the old regime.
+Six snap elections and eight different cabinets over the past ~5 years, yet the macroeconomy works at its best levels since EU accession.
+Time will tell whether this resilience is a credit to the administration (which has improved WGI Government Effectiveness continuously since 2007), to the long-running discipline imposed by the currency board and strict Maastricht-criteria compliance ahead of eurozone entry, to the abundance of EU funds (see the fiscal pages), or to inertia.
+One important caveat: a meaningful share of the record-low unemployment is the denominator effect of emigration — the working-age population has shrunk by roughly 15% since 2007.

 You can track the data in real time through indicators and explore each individual cabinet through the governments page.